Are you regularly kept awake at night by noise that’s beyond your control, such as snoring, a neighbor’s music, barking dogs or street noise?

 I found that they were effective for blocking the external sound of traffic, and quite good for all the internal sounds – but just not quite as good as the previous earplugs.

-They are the second thinnest foam earplugs I tried, yet have a good length to them compared to other thin earplugs, which makes insertion and removal a little easier.
+They are the second thinnest foam earplugs I tried, yet have a good length to them compared to other thin earplugs.
+And that makes insertion and removal a little easier.
 So if you have long, narrow and sensitive ear canals, these might be the best earplugs for you.

 Overall, Mack’s ultra soft definitely lived up to their name, being very comfortable to wear.
 They weren’t the most impressive for noise reduction, but did a reasonable job nonetheless.
 So if comfort is your number one priority, you might find these the best earplugs for sleep.